TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Using ESPHome/Adding Deep Sleep/README.md

   wakeup_pin: 35
 ````

 If you do it like this, the board would indeed switch to *deep sleep* once you invoke `- deep_sleep.enter: deep_sleep_control` (i.e. via button press).
-It would now consume an astonishing *9mA* though instead of the *370uA* that it *should* take on this board, and here is why:
+It would now consume horrendous *9mA* though instead of the *370uA* that it *should* take on this board, and here is why:

 * **Display Driver:** once you add a *display* component to your configuration, the display controller gets initialized.
 Even when you send the *ESP32* to *deep sleep* will this driver consume around *6.5mA*.
 * **RTC IO Mode:** when you use `wakeup_pin:`, you are automatically keeping the *RTC IO* subsystem active.
 This mode is called `ext0`, and it costs you another *2mA*.
 The better approach is to use `esp32_ext1_wakeup:`: this mode can use *multiple wakeup pins*, however it only supports waking up the processor when *all specified pins turn **low** together*, or any *one* of them turns **high**.
 If that works for you, it saves another *2mA*.
+* **LDO:** the *low dropout voltage regulator* is consuming around *80uA* power even though this component is not needed when powered by a battery.

+When using a more efficient deep sleep mode and disabling both display driver and LDO, the power consumption in deep sleep mode can be reduced from *9mA* (*9.000uA*) to just *290uA* - reducing power consumption by factor *31*.

+Here is how you do it:

-### Correctly Adding Deep Sleep
+### Using Most Efficient Deep Sleep Mode
-Here is the most energy-efficient implementation for *deep sleep* and manual wake-up:
+Invoke *deep sleep* using `esp32_ext1_wakeup:` is used to enable the power efficient `ext1` deep sleep mode:

 ````
 # enable deep sleep capabilities and set wakeup-pin in energy-efficient ext1 mode